Saw-tooth roof

 A saw-tooth roof is a roof comprising a series of ridges with dual pitches either side.
 The steeper surfaces are glazed to admit daylight and face away from the equator to shield workers and machinery from direct sunlight.
 This kind of roof admits natural light into a deep plan building or factory.
-It was therefore most commonly built during the Machine Age from the mid-nineteenth century to the mid-twentieth, when electrification of factories was not yet extensively developed.
+It was therefore most commonly built during the Machine Age from the mid-nineteenth century to the mid-twentieth, when electrification of factories was not yet common.

 Many factories of the era had little or no electrical wiring; their main power sources for the machinery were often steam engines driving line shafting, and the lighting was chiefly via daylighting through the windows.
 Work done at night, when necessary, was typically lit by oil lamps and candles, but many factories closed for the night.
-Their norm of an early working day (for example, 6 a.m. to 4 p.m.) was not merely a tradition but more precisely a tradition shaped in part by the fact that their main type of lighting was daylighting.
+Their norm of an early working day (for example, 6 a.m. to 4 p.m.) was not merely a tradition but a functional decision based on this reliance on daylighting.
 The same was true of the farmer's workday, for the same reason.

 Advantages

 Before electric light substituted for daylight in the late 19th century, consideration of good daylight strategies was essential.
 The sawtooth roof, with its glass panels facing away from the equator, blocks the light and heat of direct sun exposure and provides uniform, natural light over a large area.
 Historically they were used in industrial and manufacturing buildings as the primary light source.
 Some architects think that sawtooth roofs look best when grouped in rows of three or more.

-Sawtooth roofs allow more efficient use of headroom and floor space.
+Sawtooth roofs allow efficient use of headroom and floor space.
 It is easy to install beams, columns and attractive elevations in the design of the roof.
 Sawtooth roofs provide for maximum headroom compared to flat roofs.

 History

 19th century

 British engineer and architect William Fairbairn is sometimes credited with the first designs for what he termed the shed principle possibly as early as 1827.
-In his, "Treatise on Mills and Millwork", of 1863, Fairbairn states that, 'Contemporaneous with the architectural improvements in mills [from 1827], the shed principle lighted from the roof, or the "saw-tooth" system, came into operation.
-It was chiefly adapted for power-weaving...'
+In his "Treatise on Mills and Millwork", of 1863, Fairbairn stated that, "Contemporaneous with the architectural improvements in mills [from 1827], the shed principle lighted from the roof, or the "saw-tooth" system, came into operation.
+It was chiefly adapted for power-weaving..."
 It was rapidly adopted during the industrial revolution for the many new daylight factories where good natural lighting was essential in the manufacturing process and large areas of enclosed space were required to house the machinery.
 The first documented example can be found on the Weaving Shed (and perhaps also the Combing Shed) of Titus Salt's Saltaire Mills near Bradford, which were founded in 1851.